thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        (default: 0.00001)

   -mintxfee=<amt>
-       Fees (in DASH/kB) smaller than this are considered zero fee for transaction creation (default: 0.00001)
+       Fee rates (in DASH/kB) smaller than this are considered zero fee for transaction creation (default: 0.00001)

   -paytxfee=<amt>
-       Fee (in DASH/kB) to add to transactions you send (default: 0.00)
+       Fee rate (in DASH/kB) to add to transactions you send (default: 0.00)

   -txconfirmtarget=<n>
        If paytxfee is not set, include enough fee so transactions begin